CSCfi/OKM-frontend-components/README.md

 ## How to run locally against this library

 Replace your dependency source as "file:../OKM-frontend-components" or whatever is the path to your locally cloned project, instead of "github:CSCfi/OKM-frontend-components#v0.1.7"

+NOTE: If you have done ```npm install``` in the local components project, this will introduce a duplicate React when you import the module into a frontend project.
+Remove the library's node_modules or you will encounter problems when importing components using React Hooks.